gimse/hash-tag-generator-docker/README.md

 python code generate hashtag from sentence

-it uses nltk library for sentence processing
+it uses python nltk module for sentence processing